ramalho/pydoc-br/2.7/Doc/tutorial/stdlib2.rst

 Multi-threading
 ===============

-..
-REVISAR ANTES DE COMMITAR!!
-   Threading is a technique for decoupling tasks which are not sequentially dependent.
-Threads can be used to improve the responsiveness of applications that accept user input while other tasks run in the background.
-A related use case is running I/O in parallel with computations in another thread.

 O uso de threads é uma técnica para desacoplar tarefas que não são sequencialmente dependentes.
 Threads podem ser usadas para melhorar o